stamat1s/QnA-project/README.md

 # QnA project 💻
-## Team project for "Software as a Service" course

 #### Description :speech_balloon::
 The main purpose of the project, was to build a platform, in which the users can make questions and get answers.